 The food was good and so was the service, albeit a little slow.
 We didn't mind though.
 Would you, with this view?

-Another popular spot in Barrydale is Ronnie’s Sex Shop.
-Don’t worry, it’s not what it says it is.
-The story goes that Ronnie wanted to turn an old building into a farm stall selling fresh produce and so he started by painting “Ronnie’s Shop” on it.
+Another popular spot in Barrydale, on many a South Africa itinerary, is Ronnie's Sex Shop.
+Don't worry, it's not what it says it is.
+The story goes that Ronnie wanted to turn an old building into a farm stall selling fresh produce and so he started by painting “Ronnie's Shop” on it.
 His friends added the “Sex” to spice the place up a bit.

 Although he was disgruntled at first, Ronnie kept patching the place up and his friends kept popping by to have drinks together.
 One night, one of them suggested Ronnie just turn the place into a pub instead.